 -1 and -2 should have black BASE1000 bezels.
 These are extremely rare and very often replaced with a DO90 bezel.
 Recent sale of BASE1000 (as of September 2018) has been rumored to be $20,000.
 I think even a poor one might reach half that, if true.

-The 2998-1 and -2 have slightly different dials.
+Both the 2998-1 and -2 have slightly different dials to the subsequent references.
 The early dials have short indices on the subdials:

 Above ist the right subdial showing short indices on the subdials.
 These are seen on the -1 and -2

 Here is a sub dial from a 2998-62 showing the longer indices on the subdial.
 This length remains the same through to the end of speedmaster production.

 There is one more point to check.
 The “O” in Omega in the very early dials is known as an Oval O.

 See here on right:

 Serial Range: 1730 2xxx – 1776 1xxx